flicstar/flicstar.github.io/writing/_posts/2023-08-20-content-diet.md

 featured_image:
 ---

-Times change.
-Two years ago, I wrote about [the content I consume](https://flicstar.com/newsletters-i-follow).
 Here's what's on my plate (or should I say, _shaping my algorithm_?) these days.

 ## Work